scrabbletank/farhome-rules/rulesdoc.md

 You transform your body, turning into a dangerous beast.
 The creature must have a CR of 5 or lower and must be one you have seen before.
 While in this shape your max wounds become the max wounds of the creature and you take the Strength, Dexterity, and Stamina attributes, keeping your Intelligence, Willpower, and Charisma.

-Make a spellcasting roll, your max wounds are increased by 1 for every crit rolled.
+Make a spellcasting roll, your max wounds are increased by 1 for every critical rolled.
 If you are reduced to 0 wounds while in this form the spell ends, you take 2 wounds of damage and are incapacitated until the end of your next turn from the strain.

 Add a proficiency die and increase the CR by 2 for every level above 3rd.